murphyryan96/Georgia-Elections/README.md

 # Georgia Elections
 *Information on federal elections in Georgia regarding registered voter demographics and election outcomes.*

-### Should the result of Georgia voters favoring the Democratic candidates have come as a surprise to the country?
+### Should the result of Georgia voters favoring the Democratic candidates in 2020 have come as a surprise to the country?
 Is this likely to be repeated in subsequent federal elections?

 Georgia stole the national spotlight in the United States during a contentious federal election in 2020, prompting many to cry foul about the results.